 Research Associates are required to be in full-time residence at Harvard Divinity School while carrying out their proposed research projects during the academic year.
 Associates meet together regularly for collective discussion of research in progress.
 Each associate teaches a one-semester course related to the research project, and the associates present their research in a public lecture series and at an annual conference.

 Positions are open to candidates with doctorates in the fields of religion and to those with primary competence in other humanities, social science, and public policy fields who demonstrate a serious interest in religion and hold appropriate degrees in those fields.
 Selection criteria emphasize the quality of the applicant's research prospectus, outlining objectives and methods; its fit with the Program's research priorities; the significance of the contribution of the proposed research to the study of religion, gender, and to its field; and an agreement to produce a publishable piece of work.
-Applicants must have received their PhD by October 1 of the year preceding (for example, October 1, 2014 for the 2015-16 academic year).
+Applicants for the 2016-17 academic year must have received the PhD by October 1, 2015.
 Applications from those whose degrees have not yet been awarded will not be considered.